shintadwi/shintadwi/README.md

 - 👀 I’m interested in mobile programming and computer vision
 - 🌱 I’m currently learning computer vision
 - 💞️ I’m looking to collaborate on mobile programming and computer vision
-- 📫 How to reach me shintadwi.suyatno@gmail.com
+- 📫 How to reach me ds.angreni@untad.ac.id

 <!---
 shintadwi/shintadwi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.